 - Access to reliable transportation and a computer

-- Maintain the desire and heart to advocate for the best interests of abused and neglected children
+- Maintain the desire and heart to advocate for the best interests of children that have experienced abuse or neglect

 CASA Volunteer Duties: